-t.11 The field of play should have an even surface.
-It should give neither advantage nor disadvantage to either of the two fencers concerned, especially as regards light.
+- t.11 The field of play should have an even surface.
+It should give neither advantage nor disadvantage to either of the two fencers concerned, especially as regards light. - t.12 That portion of the field of play which is used for fencing is called the strip.
+Competitions at the three weapons are fenced on the same strips. - t.13 The strip is from 1.50 meters to 2 meters wide.